Last Updated November 13, 2023

 Want to start blending right away, but don’t want to pay the full price up front?
 Vitamix offers payment plans with zero interest and no fees if you make payments on time.
 For more information, check out my payment plan page.

-Clicking on any Vitamix link on this page will automatically apply a promotion code, which gives you free shipping on your order of a Vitamix machine in the U.S. or Canada.
+Clicking on any Vitamix link on this page will automatically apply a promotion code, which gives you free shipping on your order of a Vitamix machine (or anything else on Vitamix.com over $50) in the U.S. or Canada.
 For more details, see my page about the Vitamix promotion code.

 If you order via a link on this site, Joy of Blending can get a commission.
 I deeply appreciate your support, and, to thank you, I want to help you get the most out of your new machine.
 I try to answer all questions from everyone, but sometimes I get swamped.
 If you order through one of my links, I will give you a private way to contact me so that I can answer your questions before visitors who are not on the special list.
 Please make sure my link is the last link you click before placing your Vitamix.com order.
 Then just forward your order confirmation to firstname.lastname@example.org.